-At the top of the slopes of Monte Capanne we have Poggio, a typical small, hillside town that is part of the commune of Marcians and is surrounded by woods of chestnut trees that are so typical of this part of the Island of Elba.
+High up at the top of the slopes of Monte Capanne we have Poggio, a typical small, mountainside town that is part of the commune of Marciana and is surrounded by woods of chestnut trees that are so typical of this part of the Island of Elba.

 During the Middle Ages, thanks to its strategic domineering position, Poggio became a spiral shaped town with a web of narrow lanes and alleys in granite that run in a concentric direction as regards the small square of the Church of San Niccolò, situated in the highest part of the town from where the view of Marciana and Monte Capanne is truly suggestive.